 Make-up – Keep make-up natural and avoid bright lipstick.
 I do recommend an extra layer of mascara for moms to really help eyes stand out.
 Opt for lipstick that stays in place and won’t leave marks on faces when I ask you to kiss your kids.
 Avoid eye make-up and lipstick on little girls who look most beautiful au natural.

-Can’t wait for the post?
+Want to receive all my tips for what to wear?
 I’ve created a beautiful Wardrobe Inspiration Guide for my clients that you can get by joining my mailing list.
 Just fill out my Contact Form and mention the free guide and I’ll send it to your inbox.

 SEND ME MY FREE